alpaka-group/llama/documentation/pages/user/views.rst

 inner coordinates in the datum domain tree.
 The outer coordinate is what can be given as template parameter(s) after the datum domain itself.
 However even if given as naming, the functor always gets :cpp:`DatumCoord`.
-The inner coord is the leave coordinate based on the outer coord.
+The inner coord is the leaf coordinate based on the outer coord.
 To get the needed global coodinate in the tree :cpp:`llama::DatumCoord` provides a method called :cpp:`Cat` as seen in the next example functor.